mobilesi/SI_Mobile_Multi_Language/README.md

     "vi_VN": Lang.vi
 });
 ```
-- If you need format a string with parameter, you can use `format` string extension
+- If you need format a string with parameter, you can parse params to `obs` extension
 ```dart
 class Lang {
   static const Map<String, String> vi = {